fyodordev/dotfiles/.config/README.md

     - Make sure no "auto" modes are selected -> Then export the configuration file
     - Finally move the file to /etc/X11/xorg.conf.d
  - Switch to onboard graphics possibly https://dev.to/brown121407/switch-intel-and-nvidia-gpus-in-arch-linux-5cf2
- - Check that it's not just the browser
+ - Check that it's not just the browser -> THAT WAS IT
     - Possible fix in firefox: about:config -> layers.acceleration.force-enabled -> true -> restart firefox
     - Try chromium
  - Picom/compton backend settings

+### 2 second freeze and monitor going black on terminal open

+The problem seems to arise sometimes when starting a new shell.
+Opening a new terminal emulator instance is not needed, apparently.

 ### Unreadable files on hard drive